zama-ai/concrete/docs/tutorial/comparisons.md

 #### Notes

-- It can result in a single table lookup as well, if the bigger operand is assigned (because of other operations) the same bit-width as the smaller operand.
+- It can result in a single table lookup, if the bigger operand is assigned (because of other operations) the same bit-width as the smaller operand.

 #### Pros

-- It will only put constraint on the smaller operand, which is great if the bigger operand is used in other costly operations.
+- It will only put a constraint on the smaller operand, which is great if the bigger operand is used in other costly operations.
 - It will result in at most 2 table lookups, which is great.

 #### Cons

-- It will increase the bit-width of the smaller operand which can result in significant slowdowns if the smaller operand is used in other costly operations.
+- It will increase the bit-width of the smaller operand, which can result in significant slowdowns if the smaller operand is used in other costly operations.
 - If you are not doing anything else with the bigger operand, or doing less costly operations compared to comparison, it could introduce an unnecessary table lookup and slow down execution compared to `fhe.ComparisonStrategy.THREE_TLU_CASTED`.

 #### Example